What It's Like Growing Up on an Organ-Transplant Waitlist

 My family expected a phone call for a replacement liver in a few months or a year—perhaps two at the most.
 But the call never came.
 While we waited, I became familiar with hospitals.
 My bones were so brittle I’d break an arm just playing in the yard.
 Whenever anyone had a cold or a bug, I was absolutely guaranteed to catch it.
 I’d catch things no one else was sick with.
 I’d have some obscure virus and miss weeks of school, staying at home vomiting instead.
 The times I was sick were scary because if a liver became available doctors wouldn’t give it to me.

 The hospital used to hold these weird picnics for the kids with organ problems.
-We’d gather in one the hospital parks and play with other sick children and their healthy families.
-The families all came to know each other.
+We’d gather in one of the hospital parks and play with other sick children and their healthy families.
+The families all came to know one another.
 It was nice of the doctors, they were great to us, but it was strange for me.
-Even being young it felt like something was wrong.
+Even when I was young it felt like something was wrong.
 I only went a few times, then stopped.

 Whenever an organ becomes available, you have an hour to get to the hospital.
 We rushed there like it was the end of the world.
 Even then, there was no guarantee I’d get the liver.
 Doctors sometimes call more than one possible candidate for an organ.
 They call each patient in, work you up, and decide who will be the best fit.
 Your convenience is never a factor in a situation like this—the best anatomy wins.
 The other kids just have to go home.